roadsnail/Pi-ve/README.md

-#### Pairing Instructions:
+#### Pairing Instructions for the Hive Active SLR and SLT2/SLT3

 * Remove a battery from the Hive Active Thermostat (SLT2 or SLT3)
-* Enable Zigbee2MQTT to allow it to accept new devices.
+* Enable Zigbee2MQTT to allow the Pi-ve to accept new devices.
 (Click the Zigbee2MQTT web frontend 'Pair' button.
-Logs will show pairing activity as it happens)
+Log messages should show pairing activity as it happens)
-* On the Boiler Controller SLR2, press and hold 'Central Heating' button until it flashes pink.
+* On the Boiler Controller SLR2, press and hold the 'Central Heating' button until it's LED flashes pink.
 Release then press and hold it again.
-It will flash amber and the controller should join the network.
-With Zigbee2MQTT still in pairing mode:-
+It will flash amber, pairing should begin and the controller should join the network - While still in pairing mode:-
-* Replace batteries in the thermostat (SLT2 or SLT3) while pressing 'back' and 'menu' buttons on the SLT3 OR the '+' and '-' buttons on the SLT" to perform a reset.
-It will, reset, reboot and join the network (check logs).
+* Replace batteries in the Hive Active Thermostat (SLT2 or SLT3) WHILE pressing 'back' and 'menu' buttons on the SLT3 OR the '+' and '-' buttons on the SLT2" to perform a factory reset.
+It will, reset, reboot and join the network (check log messages on the web frontend screen).
+* The LED on the Boiler Controller should turn solid green and the SLR/SLT's should be joined to the Zigbee network.

+* SLT3 ONLY - After joining the network, the Thermostat goes into a setup mode requesting Hot Water and Central Heating schedules to be setup.
+Do NOT accept the option to set these up and the thermostat will just display the current temperature and the status of CH and HW will be shown as 'Sch'

+* Finally click the web frontend 'Join' button to disable other devices from joining the network.

 * Testing (SLR2 and SLT3 combination)
 Following on from testing the older Hive Active SLT2 Thermostat working with the SLR2 Controller.
 I have done some preliminary testing of the newer Hive Active Thermostat, the SLT3 (shiny with rotary encoder) and SLR2 combination.